-If the Vulture is overkill for you, just head over to the Vortex Razor HD 12X50 binos.
+If the Vulture is overkill for you, just head over to the Vortex Razor HD 12X50 binoculars.
 Yeah, now those are more like it.
 Just brace yourself for the price jump!

-When you buy from Vortex, you can expect mid-level prices for high-end quality.
+When you buy a binocular from Vortex, you can expect mid-level prices for high-end quality.
 That’s the type of theme touted by Vortex fans from all over the nation – including from us.